netdata/netdata/docs/observability-centralization-points/metrics-centralization-points/configuration.md

 This example uses self-signed certificates.

 > **Note**
 > This section assumes you have read the [Documentation](https://github.com/netdata/netdata/blob/master/docs/netdata-agent/configuration.md) on how to edit the Netdata configuration files.
+> Also, make sure you input the proper **install directory** in the commands below, by default we assume your installation directory is `/etc/netdata`.
 <!-- here we need link to the section that will contain the restarting instructions -->

 1. Parent node: generate SSL key and certificate using `openssl`, then adjust permissions.